 According to author Patrick Nolan, who wrote CIA Rogues and the Killing of the Kennedys, a group of rogue CIA agents killed JFK.
 Nolan names James Angleton, Richard Helms, E. Howard Hunt, and David Phillips as members of the responsible group.
 He cites disagreement with Kennedy’s approach to Cuba as the group’s motive.

 As for evidence, the most compelling is E. Howard Hunt’s deathbed confession to his family.
-Hunt, who was also involved in the Watergate Hotel break in, allegedly told his sons that the group of CIA rogues invited him to have a role in the assassination, which was originally supposed to take place in Miami before it was moved to Dallas.
-His son, Howard St. John Hunt, relayed his father's message to the LA Times, “He told me in no uncertain terms about a plot originating in Miami, to take place in Miami.”
+Hunt, who was also involved in the Watergate Hotel break-in, allegedly revealed that the group of CIA rogues invited him to have a role in the assassination, which was originally supposed to take place in Miami before it was moved to Dallas.
+His son, Howard St. John Hunt, relayed his father's message to the Los Angeles Times, “He told me in no uncertain terms about a plot originating in Miami, to take place in Miami.”

 Lamar Waldron has written multiple books accusing the mafia of killing JFK.
 He also believes the CIA had a role in covering up the assassination.
 In his theory, mafia boss Carlos Marcello hired hitmen to assassinate Kennedy because the president and his brother, Attorney General Robert F. Kennedy, were too tough on mob-related crimes.
-In 1985, Marcello allegedly admitted to the murder.
-He told a fellow prisoner, “Yeah, I had the son of a bitch killed.
+In 1985, Marcello allegedly admitted to the murder, reportedly telling a fellow prisoner, “Yeah, I had the son of a bitch killed.
 I’m glad I did.
 I’m sorry I couldn’t have done it myself.”